 Thurston County Historic Register

-The Historic Register is an official list of places (sites, buildings, objects, districts, and structures) important to the history of Thurston and worthy of recognition and preservation.
+The Historic Register is an official list of places (sites, buildings, objects, districts, and structures) important to the history of Thurston County and worthy of recognition and preservation.
 The Register was established in 1984 by the Board of Thurston County Commissioners.
 Owner consent is required for registration.

 The Thurston County Historic Register recognizes properties that are at least 50 years old (or of lesser age if of exceptional importance), and that have demonstrated architectural or historic importance related to the history of the Thurston County.
 Historic properties must also have “integrity,” that is, they have not undergone changes which substantially alter their historic appearance.
-The process for designation and removal of register properties is in TCC 2.106.040.
+The process for designation and removal of register properties is located in TCC 2.106.040.

 Washington Heritage Register

 The Washington Heritage Register (WHR) recognizes historic and cultural properties that are significant to local communities and to the state.
 The program is administered by the Washington State Department of Archaeology and Historic Preservation (DAHP).
 As a Certified Local Government (CLG), Thurston County may comment on applications to the WHR.
 Consideration must be given to the effects of land use actions on WHR properties under SEPA.
 Properties nominated to the National Register automatically receive listing in the Washington Heritage Register.
 Property owners may object to WHR placement.
+Other properties may not be listed because of the need to protect and preserve confidential properties also.

 National Register of Historic Places

-The National Register (NR) is a listing of the country’s most significant historic properties.
+The National Register (NR) is a listing of some of the country’s most significant known cultural sites.
+Not all important properties are included as some are confidential and not open to the public.
 The NR is administered by the Department of the Interior, National Park Service and locally by the Washington State DAHP.
 As a Certified Local Government, Thurston County comments on applications to the National Register.
-The State Historic Preservation Officer has an opportunity to review and comment on the project whenever a federally funded, permitted, or licensed project has the potential to affect a NR designated or NR eligible property.
+The State Historic Preservation Officer has an opportunity to review and comment on the project whenever a federally funded, permitted, SEPA and Executive Order 21-02 related or licensed project has the potential to affect a NR designated or NR eligible property.
 Although, historically, this opportunity has usually been honorary.
 Consideration must also be given to the effects of land use actions on NR properties under SEPA.
 Property owners may object to NR placement.